 Click here to learn more about our partner hospitals.

-AOI has four primary musculoskeletal radiologists: Marty Schwartz, MD; Dean Thornton, MD; Trevor Lundstrom, MD; and Shane Wear, MD.
-Dr. Jonathan Walter and Dr. Barrett Cary primarily work at Brookwood Hospital but also participate in the fellowship giving lectures, attending case conferences, and occasionally teaching at the workstation.
 While functioning as private practice radiologists, the MSK radiologists maintain an academic atmosphere.
-The MSK radiologists participate in a quarterly interdisciplinary conference with the ASMI orthopedic surgeons, sports medicine physicians and fellows.
+The MSK radiologists participate in a quarterly interdisciplinary conference with the ASMI orthopedic surgeons, sports medicine physicians, and fellows.
 They also give a series of lectures to the fellows throughout the year.
 All of the MSK radiologists have clinical appointments at the University of Alabama at Birmingham (UAB).
-Dr. Schwartz is a Clinical Professor of Radiology; Dr. Thornton is a Clinical Associate Professor of Radiology; Drs.
+Dr. Thornton is a Clinical Professor of Radiology; Drs.
 Lundstrom and Wear have the title of Clinical Assistant Professor of Radiology.
 At UAB, the MSK radiologists give noon conference lectures and senior resident board reviews.
-Recent exhibits include: McArthur TA, Schwartz ML.
+Recent exhibits include: McArthur TA, Schwartz (retired) ML.
 Turf Toe in Collegiate Athletes.
 Electronic Educational Exhibit, Radiological Society of North America Meeting (RSNA), Chicago, IL, December 2013, and McArthur TA, Thornton DD, Gerhardt DC, Emblom BA.
 The Hip Labrum: Anatomy, Normal Variants, and Labral Tears.
 Electronic Educational Exhibit, Radiology Society of North America Meeting (RSNA), Chicago, IL, December 2013.
 Drs.
-Schwartz and Thornton have completed a chapter entitled “Diagnostic Imaging of the Shoulder Complex” in the latest revision of the textbook The Athlete’s Shoulder.
+Thornton and Schwartz (retired) have completed a chapter entitled “Diagnostic Imaging of the Shoulder Complex” in the latest revision of the textbook The Athlete’s Shoulder.
 Drs.
-Wear, Schwartz, and Thornton have had a paper published in AJR entitled ” MRI of the reconstructed ulnar collateral ligament.”
+Wear, Thornton, and Schwartz (retired) have had a paper published in AJR entitled ” MRI of the reconstructed ulnar collateral ligament.”
 (AJR Am J Roentgenol.
 2011 Nov;197(5):1198-204) Participation in research is optional but encouraged.